 Watch your Deadline or Lose Your Rights

 Filing an administrative complaint is a legal prerequisite to filing a harassment lawsuit.
 In some cases, you have only 300 days from the wrongful act about which you wish to complain to file an administrative complaint with the EEOC.
-In other cases you have only one year from the date of the wrongful conduct about which you wish to complain to file an administrative complaint with the Department of Fair Employment and Housing.
+In other cases you have only three years from the date of the wrongful conduct about which you wish to complain to file an administrative complaint with the Department of Fair Employment and Housing.
 Keep close track of these deadlines because if you miss them, you lose your right to sue for unlawful harassment.

 What can an Experienced Harassment Litigation Attorney from Pedersen Law do For Me?